GlareDB/glaredb_next/query-graph.md

     /// Populated by the build side upon completion of a partition.
     ///
     /// For hash joins, this would be a global hash table.
-    partition_batches: Vec<Batch>,
+    all_batches: Vec<Batch>,

     /// Number of partitions we're still waiting for on the build side.
     num_remaining: usize,

-    /// Waker for if a thread tried to pull a result from the join prior to us
-    /// completing the build side.
+    /// Wakers for the probe side.
+    ///
+    /// Only one waker per output partitions should be stored.
     probe_side_wakers: Vec<Option<Waker>>,
 }

 /// Implements the logic for a nested loop join.